poziarnik/docker-apache-setup/README.md

   -php-apache

 ## running app
-1. insatll docker
+1. install docker and docker-compose
-2. run docker compose - will pull images for you and run server and database -in docker_app directory run command: `docker-compose up`
+2. run docker compose - will pull images for you and run server and database
+    -in docker_app directory run command: `docker-compose up`
 3. - server with application is running on port 8080 (type `localhost:8080` to webbrowser)
    - phpadmin linked to database is running on port 8000